ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 anything from source.
 If you build all of the packages needed by the `virtual/target-os` ebuild then we will have a binary package for each of these.

-Once `build_packages` finishes, we'll run build_image.
-If we look into the details of `build_image`, you will see that it works by setting up a loopback-mounted ext3 file system, prepping it for booting, and then installing `virtual/target-os` into it with an option to force using binary packages only.
+Once `cros build-packages` finishes, we'll run `cros build-image`.
+If we look into the details of `cros build-image`, you will see that it works by setting up a loopback-mounted ext3 file system, prepping it for booting, and then installing `virtual/target-os` into it with an option to force using binary packages only.
 That way we only install the packages and their run-time dependencies and shed all of the build dependencies:

 ```bash
 emerge-<board_name> --root="$ROOT_FS_DIR" --root-deps=rdeps --usepkgonly